FEDERAL CHARGES, BOP NEWS: UPDATED WEEKLY. 2026

 - Former congressman George Santos, convicted of fraud, was pardoned after about four months in prison.
 The list also included,

-- …former Honduran president Juan Orlando Hernandez, serving a 45-year sentence for drug trafficking, which some reports linked to Trump’s influence in the Honduran presidential election.
+- …former Honduran president Juan Orlando Hernandez pardoned.
+He was serving a 45-year sentence for drug trafficking 400 tons of cocaine, which some reports linked to Trump’s influence in the Honduran presidential election.

 D